 When the pilot strike finally ended at Continental I learned that I, along with 137 other junior pilots were incredibly not protected by the back-to-work agreement.
 In it, we lost all our years of seniority.
-In effect if we returned, and unlike more senior pilots, we would return essentially as new-hires and junior to the strike's replacement-pilot scabs, hired long after us by crossing our picket lines during the pilot strike. >
+In effect if we returned, and unlike more senior pilots, we would return essentially as new-hires off the street and junior to the strike's replacement-pilot scabs, hired long after us by crossing our picket lines during the pilot strike.

 While quite a number of new-entrant airlines had sprung up in the years following airline deregulation, Pride Air was unique among them.
 When Texas Air and Frank Lorenzo threatened the hostile takeover of Continental, Chief Pilot Paul Eckel organized an employee stock ownership plan (ESOP) to block Lorenzo, with a friendly employee takeover of Continental.
 When that valiant effort failed, plan B for many was Pride Air.